azdavis/azdavis.net/posts/en/japanese-resources.md

 [Website](http://www.guidetojapanese.org/learn/grammar/)

 Good as a grammar reference.
-Topics are basically ordered with more basic/fundamental ones starting first and more niche ones as it goes on.
+Topics are basically ordered with more basic/fundamental ones first and more niche ones later.

 It has some exercises for earlier topics and all topics, even advanced ones, have example sentences and explanations in English.